 With your help we are building a database of Purple Heart recipients from all branches of service, all wars for which the Purple Heart was awarded, and from all across the nation.
-In order to be enrolled we require documentation of receipt of the Purple Heart.
+In order to be enrolled we require official documentation of receipt of the Purple Heart.
 This can include a variety of materials including:

 We are also looking for photographs, telegrams, letters home, news articles or other materials that help to tell the story of each enrolled Purple Heart recipient.
-Please complete the enrollment form and return to the National Purple Heart Hall of Honor with proper documentation.
+Please complete the enrollment form and return it to the National Purple Heart Hall of Honor with proper documentation.

 Enrollment Form (pdf) (547kb)

 To obtain a copy of the necessary documentation, please contact the National Personnel Records Center.
 If you are not a veteran or the next of kin, you must complete the Standard Form 180 (SF180).
 This form is available at National Archives and Records Administration (NARA).

 As there was not a consistent record kept since the award was established in 1932, we can only estimate the total number which have been awarded.
 At this time, it estimated that there may have been 1.8 million Purple Hearts awarded.
 The award was first retroactive to those who received "wound chevrons" and "certificates of merit" during World War I as well as to those from earlier wars who chose to apply for the award.
 (From 1932-1942 recipients had to be living veterans or military personnel).
 The earliest conflict for which there are known recipients is the American Civil War.
 From 1942 on it was limited to service men and women wounded or killed by enemy action on or after 5 April 1917.
 Records were sometimes lost during wartime when headquarters were overrun and unfortunately many Army and Army Air Force records were lost during a fire at the National Personnel Records Center in 1973.

 We do not have the names of all the recipients as there is no comprehensive list of Purple Heart recipients in existence.
 As stated above, the actual number of awards is unknown.
 We do not automatically receive information when a person is awarded a Purple Heart.